alinagrishchuk/node-training/intro/README.md

 - Database

 #### Afternoon
+- Misc stuff such as:
     - Deploying
     - Optimizing
     - Security
     - Logging